gee-community/arcgis-earthengine-toolbox/docs/installation.md

         conda init cmd.exe

-    **After runing the command, please make sure to restart the Python Command Prompt.** To do this, close the current Python Command Prompt window and open a new one.
+    **After running the command, please make sure to restart the Python Command Prompt.** To do this, close the current Python Command Prompt window and open a new one.

-4. Activate the new conda environement `gee`.
+4. Activate the new conda environment `gee`.

         conda activate gee